snandasena/advanced-lane-finding/README.md

     return img
 ```

-**Following OpenCV function can was used to calibrate above chessboard found images**
+**Following OpenCV function was used to calibrate above chessboard found images**

 ```python
 # Do Camera calibration given objects' points and images' points